What Situations Require Tyre Pressure Sensor Programming?

-Tyre pressure sensor installation is not complete without connecting to the car’s control system, matching frequencies and communication protocols.
+Tyre pressure sensor installation is not complete without connecting to the car’s control system, ensuring the correct frequencies and communication protocols match.

 Changing or rotating tyres can change the position of the sensors, resulting in a loss of their original configuration with the control panel.

-If the sensor is damaged or the battery is dead, a new tire pressure sensor will need to be installed and programmed according to the car model specification.
+If the sensor is damaged or the battery is dead, a new tyre pressure sensor will need to be installed and programmed according to the car model’s specification.

-Depending on the type of tyre pressure sensor, it is mounted in the tyre at the rim or on the tyre valve.
+Depending on the type of tyre pressure sensor, it can be mounted either inside the tyre at the rim or attached to the tyre valve.

 2 Programming